What Counts Toward Clinical Hours in Hawaiʻi

 • Professional development related to clinical work

-Supervision sessions themselves are also a required part of the licensure process.
+Supervision Hours and supervision sessions themselves are also a required part of the licensure process.
+These sessions ensure that supervisees receive guidance, support, and accountability during their clinical training.

 Supervision may include: